saltofthemar/subtxt-ds/README.md

 ## Why Subtxt DS?

-This project was created due to the personal need, for a few key reasons:
+This project was created due to personal need, for a few key reasons:

 - **Modern CSS showcase**: It's fun to have a little celebration 🎉 of CSS's now native algorithmic functionality and increasing maturity as a design language!
 - **Code-first workflow**: Subtxt DS inverts the traditional design-to-code workflow.
 Beginning with CSS, we can easily test initial color and typography choices in the browser environment.
 An algorithmic approach to creating a base design system just feels more efficient at first.